 During this challenging time of a global pandemic, which is resulting in a financial recession, the South African government has mobilised public and private sector funding to prioritise infrastructure development to support economic growth and job creation through our government's Sustainable Infrastructure Development Symposium (SIDS) initiative.
 The SIDS initiative has ranked space infrastructure investment as a high priority due to ever-increasing dependency on technological systems, which rely on space infrastructure.
-SANSA has therefore been given a go ahead, to develop a Space Infrastructure Hub as part of the SIDS initiative with additional funding.
+SANSA has therefore been awarded R4.47 billion, the equivalent of approximately 329 million US dollars, in additional funding over the next three years, to develop a Space Infrastructure Hub as part of the SIDS initiative.
 The project will include various satellite builds (Earth observation and space science missions), a new ground station, an expanded data segment and a new data visualisation centre, activation of the satellite-based augmentation system over Southern Africa, the development of products and services for use across all spheres of government, and human capital development and training.